 What Smart Lawyers Know:

 In today’s world, it’s clearly evident that every successful business requires an active and functional website.
 Speaking in literal terms, the website is a reflection of the services you offer, but you still need to have not just “A” website, but a great website.
 It’s how your potential clients know who you are, and how they have a means of contacting you.
-This concept holds exceptionally true for practitioners of Law, as the very nature of the business requires dealing with people who are often in less than ideal situations.
+This concept holds exceptionally true for attorneys, as the very nature of the business requires dealing with people who are often in less than ideal situations.
 An alternative way of viewing things is to ask why someone in a happy home with a successful business would require your services.

 Why It’s Important